What Is an Observational Study? | Guide & Examples

 An observational study is used to answer a research question based purely on what the researcher observes.
 There is no interference or manipulation of the research subjects, and no control and treatment groups.

 Observational studies are generally used in hard science, medical, and social science fields.
 This is often due to ethical or practical concerns that prevent the researcher from conducting a traditional experiment.
-However, the lack of control and treatment groups means that forming inferences is difficult, and there is a risk of confounding variables impacting your analysis.
+However, the lack of control and treatment groups means that forming inferences is difficult, and there is a risk of confounding variables and observer bias impacting your analysis.

 Types of observation

 There are many types of observation, and it can be challenging to tell the difference between them.
 Here are some of the most common types to help you choose the best one for your observational study.